Implementation guide

 3.6 Information and records must be kept for as long as needed for business, legal and accountability requirements

-An organisation must implement policies, business rules and procedures to ensure that information and records are kept for as long as required, and to identify how their disposal is managed.
+Your organisation must implement policies, business rules and procedures to ensure information and records are kept for as long as required — and to identify how their disposal or final fate is managed.

-The policies, business rules and procedures must be in line with the requirements of the Public Records Act 2005 and authorised disposal authorities.
+These policies, business rules and procedures must be in accordance with the requirements of the Public Records Act 2005 (the Act) and authorised disposal authorities.

-Information and records must be sentenced and disposed of in line with the practices of authorised disposal authorities.
-This includes information and records located in business systems, in outsourced or service arrangements, or in physical storage.
-Disposing of digital information and records may be part of a planned migration process or the decommissioning of systems.
+Your physical and digital information and records must be sentenced and disposed of in line with the instructions set out in disposal authorities authorised under the provisions of section 20 of the Act.
+This includes information and records located in business systems, in outsourced or service arrangements, or in offsite storage.

-Information and records of permanent value that are identified as public or local authority archives must be transferred to Archives New Zealand, an approved repository or a local authority archive, when authorised and no longer needed for business purposes.
+Information and records of permanent value identified as public or local authority archives must be transferred to us, an approved repository or a local authority archive, when authorised and no longer needed for business purposes.

 Key guidance

-- 16/Sp4 List of protected records for local authorities ⟩
+- List of protected records for local authorities ⟩

-- 17/Sp7 Authority to retain public records in electronic form only ⟩
+- Authority to retain public records in electronic form only ⟩

-- 17/G13 Destruction of source information after digitisation ⟩
+- Destruction of source information after digitisation ⟩

 3.7 Information and records must be systematically disposed of when authorised and legally appropriate to do so

-An organisation must implement policies, business rules and procedures that identify how the disposal of information and records is managed.
+Your organisation must implement policies, business rules and procedures that identify how the disposal or final fate of information and records is managed.
 This includes:

-assigning responsibility for sentencing and disposal of information and records (sentencing is using a disposal authority to decide whether to keep, destroy or transfer a record)
+assigning responsibility for sentencing and disposal of information and records (sentencing is the action of using a disposal authority to decide whether to keep, destroy or transfer information and records)

 implementing disposal actions